Viceroy

 Cindy Kiro (centre), the governor-general of New Zealand, with Executive Council members in 2023, in front of the portrait of Elizabeth II, Queen of New Zealand.

 A viceroy (/ˈvaɪsrɔɪ/) is an official who reigns over a polity in the name of and as the representative of the monarch of the territory.

-The term derives from the Latin prefix vice-, meaning "in the place of" and the Anglo-Norman roy (Old French roi, roy), meaning "king".
-This denotes the position as one who acts on behalf of a king or monarch.
+The term derives from the Latin prefix vice-, meaning "in place of" and the Anglo-Norman roy (Old French roi, roy), meaning "king".
+This denotes the position as one who acts on behalf of a king or monarch ("in place of king").
 A viceroy's territory may be called a viceroyalty, though this term is not always applied.
-The adjective form is viceregal, less often viceroyal.
+The adjectival form is viceregal, less often viceroyal.
 The term vicereine is sometimes used to indicate a female viceroy suo jure, although viceroy can serve as a gender-neutral term.
 Vicereine is more commonly used to indicate a viceroy's wife, known as the viceregal consort.

 The term has occasionally been applied to the governors-general of the Commonwealth realms, who are viceregal representatives of the monarch.

 The position of a viceroy is by royal appointment rather than a noble rank.
 An individual viceroy often also held a separate noble title, such as Bernardo de Gálvez, 1st Viscount of Galveston, who was also Viceroy of New Spain.